 This XAMPP Tutorial assumes that you have installed XAMPP on drive C in Windows using the steps mentioned above.
 The following is a list of the basic directories that you are supposed to be aware of.

 - htdocs; this is the web root directory.
 All of our PHP codes will be placed in this directory.

 - mysql – this directory contains all the information related to MySQL database engine, by default it runs on port 3306.

 - php – this directory contains PHP installation files.
 It contains an important file named php.ini.
 This directory is used to configure how PHP behaves on your server.

 By default, the Apache web server runs on port 80.
 If port 80 is taken by another web server, you can use a different port number.
 For this tutorial we will assume we are using port 80.
 Note,If you use SKYPE , it uses the same port.
-Close Skype if you want to use Apache on port 80
+Close Skype if you want to use XAMPP for PHP on port 80

 - Click on start menu